programble/bare-metal-tetris/README.md

 ```

 A bootable ISO can be created using GRUB's `stage2_eltorito` (included
-in this repository) to boot the multiboot ELF file. `isohybrid` is
+in this repository) to boot the multiboot ELF file.
-applied to the ISO file, making it a bootable USB image as well.

 `genisoimage` is used to crate the ISO file.
 On systems without
 `genisoimage`, `mkisofs` from the `cdrtools` package can be used instead
 by passing `GENISOIMAGE=mkisofs` to `make`.

-On systems without `isohybrid`, the step can be skipped by passing
-`ISOHYBRID=touch` to `make`.

 The resulting `tetris.iso` file can then be booted with the QEMU
 emulator using `make qemu-iso`, attached to a virtual machine as a CD
-drive, burned to a CD or written to a USB stick and booted on real
+drive, or burned to a CD and booted on real hardware.
-hardware.

 ## License